 - 4. Configure and enable the system to use DD Retention Lock Compliance. - (i) Note: Enabling DD Retention Lock Compliance enforces many restrictions on low-level access to system functions used during troubleshooting.
 Once enabled, the only way to disable DD Retention Lock Compliance is to initialize and reload the system, which results in destroying all data on the system. - CAUTION When setting the lock period for Retention Lock Compliance MTrees, users cannot set the period to be less than the current minimum or maximum period allowed.
-Doing so generates a message notifying the user that the entry was invalid and stating the minimum or maximum retention period allowed.
-To set the minimum retention period to a value less than 720 minutes or a maximum retention period of less than 1827 days, run the mtree retention-lock set min-retention-period or mtree retention-lock set max-retention-period commands before enabling DD Retention Lock. - a.
+Doing so generates a message notifying the user that the entry was invalid and stating the minimum or maximum retention period allowed. - a.
 Configure the system to use DD Retention Lock Compliance.